stanford-cs348k/readings/README.md

    * The other interesting part of this paper is the engineering of the learned cost model.
 This was surprisingly difficult.
 Observe that the authors do not present an approach based on end-to-end learning where the input is a Halide program DAG and the output is an estimated cost, instead they use compiler analysis to compute a collection of program features, and then what is learned is how to weight these features in estimating cost (See Section 4.2).
 For those of you with a bit of deep learning background, I'm interested in your thoughts here.
 Do you like the hand-engineered features approach?

 __Other Recommended Readings:__
-* [Decoupling Algorithms from the Organization of Computation for High Performance Image Processing]() (please read Chapters 1, 4, 5, and 6.1), Ragan-Kelley (MIT Ph.D. thesis, 2014)
+* [Decoupling Algorithms from the Organization of Computation for High Performance Image Processing](http://people.csail.mit.edu/jrk/jrkthesis.pdf).
+Ragan-Kelley (MIT Ph.D. thesis, 2014)
+    * Please read Chapters 1, 4, 5, and 6.1 of the thesis
 * [Differentiable Programming for Image Processing and Deep Learning in Halide](https://people.csail.mit.edu/tzumao/gradient_halide/).
-T. Li et al. SIGGRAPH 2018
+Li et al. SIGGRAPH 2018
 * [Halide Language Website](http://halide-lang.org/) (contains documentation and many tutorials)
-* Check out this [Youtube Video](https://www.youtube.com/watch?v=3uiEyEKji0M) on Halide scheduling
+* Check out this useful [Youtube Video](https://www.youtube.com/watch?v=3uiEyEKji0M) on Halide scheduling
 * [TVM: An Automated End-to-End Optimizing Compiler for Deep Learning](https://www.usenix.org/system/files/osdi18-chen.pdf) Chen et al. OSDI 2018
     * [TVM](https://tvm.apache.org/) is another system that provides Halide-like scheduling functionality, but targets ML applications.
 (See Section 4.1 in the paper for a description of the schedule space)
 * [Learning to Optimize Tensor Programs](https://arxiv.org/abs/1805.08166).
 Chen et al. NIPS 2018